Frances Villiers: Biography

 Frances became governess to the two young princesses, the daughters of the Duke of York (the future King James II of England) in 1669, after the death of their mother, Anne Hyde, whose father, Edward Hyde, 1st Earl of Clarendon, was a friend of the Villiers family.
+She was one of many relatives of Barbara Villiers to be benefitted from the position of her niece.
+She was described as "gentle and kind hearted", and her daughters became the playmates of the princesses.

+She did not approve of the nature of princess Mary's correspondence with Frances Aspley.

 When Princess Mary left for Holland in 1677, as the wife of William of Orange, Frances's eldest son, Edward, went with the couple as Mary's Master of Horse.
 Frances died of smallpox at St James's Palace, where the household of the princesses was based.
 She was buried at Westminster Abbey.
+She was succeeded as royal governess by Henrietta Hyde.